awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway-cloudwatch.md

 # Monitoring NAT Gateways Using Amazon CloudWatch<a name="vpc-nat-gateway-cloudwatch"></a>

 You can monitor your NAT gateway using CloudWatch, which collects information from your NAT gateway and creates readable, near real\-time metrics\.
 You can use this information to monitor and troubleshoot your NAT gateway\.
-NAT gateway metric data is provided at 1\-minute frequency, and statistics are recorded for a period of 15 months\.
+NAT gateway metric data is provided at 1\-minute intervals, and statistics are recorded for a period of 15 months\.

 For more information about Amazon CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.
 For more information about pricing, see [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing)\.